diegoplanchenstainer/NLUAssignment1/report.md

 The following functions are tested with `sentence = 'I saw the man with a telescope.' `

 ## extractDependecyRelFromRoot(sentence)
-The function takes in input a sentence and print the relations between each token in the sentence from the root to the token (eg. `['--root-->', 'saw', '--dobj-->', 'man', '--det-->', 'the']`).
+The function takes in input a sentence and prints the relations between each token in the sentence from the root to the token (eg. `['--root-->', 'saw', '--dobj-->', 'man', '--det-->', 'the']`).
-To do that the sentence is first parsed and a doc object is obtained.
+To do that, the sentence is first parsed and a doc object is obtained.
 Then two nested for loops are used to access every token.
-To obtain the dependency relation of the token is enough to access its attribute `token.dep_`.
+Accessing the token's `.dep_` attribute is enough to obtain its dependency relation.

 ```python
 def extractDependecyRelFromRoot(sentence):